shengyp/GeoDataVis_SupMaterials/README.md

-# Supplementary materials for CarCKGBuilder project:
+# Supplementary materials for GeoDataVis project:
 ### Visualizing Geographic Spatio-Temporal Data Semantics from Knowledge Graph in Forest Fire-Resource Protection Scenarios

 including the [datasets](datasets/), [codes](source-code/), and an [appendix](other-materials/Appendix.pdf) containing the hyperparameters settings and other technical details.